June 2026

 Sparx processes Teacher School Data and Teacher Usage Data for the following purposes:

-using AI tools to route, classify and summarise support
+Using AI tools to route, classify and summarise support and for billing purposes.

-measuring the effectiveness and impact of the Sparx Product or service (including recording or transcribing support meetings); and
+Measuring the effectiveness and impact of the Sparx Product or service (including recording or transcribing support meetings).

 What Parent Data is collected by the Sparx Product?